5 Alternative Careers for Clinical Nurses

 Here’s a more in-depth look at each of these careers.

 Opportunities for nurses in insurance companies are flourishing with the recent health care law, as more people in the U.S. are gaining health care coverage.
-Large insurance companies and managed care organizations such as Humana, Cigna, UnitedHealth Group, Blue Cross and Blue Shield, all hire RNs in different capacities.
+Large insurance companies and managed care organizations such as Humana, Cigna, UnitedHealth Group and Blue Cross Blue Shield, all hire RNs in different capacities.

 Telenurses work in call centers or from home and determine the best level of care for patients over the phone.
 Besides triage, telenurses also educate patients on good health behaviors, communicate test results and provide follow-up care.